meilerlab/vustruct/doc/RunSingularity.md

 6,ALG11,NM_001004127,Q213P,Q2TAA5
 ```

+- There are several supplemental programs available to automatically create the mycase_missense.csv file
+      from sources such as genomic coordinates, gene names, UDN medical case spreadsheets.
+Please
+      ask if any of those would be helpful.
+For testing, please create a file with a couple of variants.

+# The four automation steps, in Detail: Prep, Parse, Plan, Launch, Monitor, Report
+**Configuration files:**
+In 99% of cases, configuration files are not re-specified on command lines, but are located from default locations
+described under the config notes above.
+In addition to global.config, and username.config, a third .config override
+file may be placed in the case directory.
+Name it mycase.config and it will be picked up automatically
+by all pipeline tools.
+A typical use for a mycase.config is to override PathProx input variant sets, or
+for testing of new codes or options without perturbing the global configuration.

 ## Pipeline step 1: Create a work plan from the csv file

 **(Don't stress over remembering command line arguments.
 Use the standard '-h' option for a helpful reminder of the default inputs)**

 Be sure to specify the global and local config files, as well as your job name.
 Your command sequence will look like: